7 Simple Steps for Losing Weight, Feeling Energized, and Avoiding Sickness

 - Ashwagandha – Another adaptogen, it can help to lower cortisol levels.
 It works to protect the body from stress at a cellular level.
 You’ll want to experiment with dosing because sometimes it might have a stimulatory effect on the body.

-- Phosphatidylserine – This substance helps to lower cortisol levels and works to promote better function of the brain, which can help reduce depression and boost memory too.
+- Phosphatidylserine – This substance helps to lower cortisol levels and works to promote better function of the brain, which can help keep mind healthy and boost memory too.
 The

 - Theanine – This substance comes from Green Tea (get decaf).
 Theanine helps to bring about alpha-waves which help to produce calmness and relaxation.